hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 ###Backup and Restore nodes {#backup-restore-nodes}

-Backup and restore scripts and procedures are provided for SeedCloud, UnderCloud, OverCloud Management Controller (running singleton services like Sherpa), as well as the MySQL database deployed in the Controller cluster.
+Backup and restore scripts and procedures are provided for SeedCloud, UnderCloud, Overcloud Management Controller (running singleton services like Sherpa), as well as the MySQL database deployed in the Controller cluster.
 These are to be used by Administrators managing the OpenStack Cloud.

 Backup and Restore of VM instances/snapshots and Volumes/snapshots for Workloads in the Cloud is supported using Swift.
 These are to be used by end users of Projects deployed in the OpenStack Cloud.

+ For more information refer [HP Helion OpenStack® Back Up and Restore](/helion/openstack/ga/backup.restore/)

 ## Next Steps ## {#next}